Back to search results

 • professional development

-Additionally, CSM majors take supporting courses in business management, accounting, business law, and business and technical electives to enhance their managerial and technical skills.
-A minor is not required for students studying construction systems management, but a student may elect to complete a minor in addition to these courses.
+CSM majors also complete supporting courses in business management, accounting, business law and selected business and technical electives to develop managerial and technical skills.
+A minor is not mandatory for CSM students, but some students choose to pursue a minor related to their career interests.

-The Construction Systems Management (CSM) Club offers students many networking opportunities with their peers and industry representatives both locally and nationally.
+The CSM Club provides students with opportunities to connect with fellow students and industry representatives at both local and national levels.
 Club activities include leadership development, community outreach and service learning.
-Club meetings may feature guest speakers, industry-oriented programs, or social and recreational activities.
+Meetings may feature guest speakers, industry-focused programs or social and recreational events.

-Upon completion of the program, the construction systems management graduate will be able to:
+Upon completion of the program, the CSM graduate will be able to:

-4. Become an accomplished professional in the construction industry who continuously updates his or her technical and management skills and serves relevant industry associations and organizations
+4. Become an accomplished professional in the construction industry who continuously updates their technical and management skills and serves relevant industry associations and organizations.

 5. Contribute technical and management expertise to the improvement of local communities through active participation in community activities, organizations and charities